apache/comdev-site/source/apache-way/apache-project-maturity-model.md

 Note that we try to avoid using the word "must" below.
 The model describes the state of a mature project, as opposed to a set of rules.

-Projects which incubate at Apache might not fit into all the parts of this model; however a major goal of incubation is to bring the project's community closer to it.
+Projects which incubate at the ASF might not fit into all the parts of this model; however a major goal of incubation is to bring the project's community closer to it.

-We welcome Questions and feedback about this model on the <a href="https://lists.apache.org/list.html?dev@community.apache.org" target="_blank">comdev mailing list</a>.
+We welcome questions and feedback about this model on the <a href="https://lists.apache.org/list.html?dev@community.apache.org" target="_blank">comdev mailing list</a>.

 # The Apache Project Maturity Model